1. Muskets.

 Loading was made easier by the invention of an iron ramrod, which was first adopted by the Prussian army in 1719.

-The bayonet has developed almost mystic prominence over the centuries.
-The charge of troops intent on carrying a defended post by bayonet was considered a heroic, undeniable act of courage which, once begun, must prevail.
 With the increase of fire power however the use of bayonet dramatically decreased.
 For example during During General Grant's bloody campaign against Confederate General Lee in 1864, Union medical directors recorded only 37 bayonet wounds.
 Of the several hundred thousand wounded men treated in Union hospitals over the course of the war, surgeons noted only 922 bayonet wounds.
 During 20th century the German army developed more types of bayonet than all other armies combined.
 There was undeniably psychological value to the infantry in carrying a bayonet, even if in practice it was seldom used.
 Bayonets continued to be commonly issued in the Second World War.
 "As it turnes out, firearms and not bayonets caused the greatest amount of wounds on the battlefield.
 At Malplaquet, for example, the best evidence indicates that 2/3 of the wounds received by French troops came from the enemy's fusils, with only about 2 % were inflicted by bayonets.
 Of the men wounded by gunfire, 60 % had been struck in the left sde, the side facing the enemy as a soldier stood in line to fire himself.

 Looking at a larger sample of veterans admitted to the Invalides in 1715, Corvisier arrived at the